vlsts/d.js-beginners/README.md

-# d.js-begginers
+# d.js-beginners
-resources for begginer bot-makers, especially in discord.js
+resources for beginner bot-makers, especially in discord.js